Phactum/taxiride-blueprint/spi/README.md

 1. A value needs to be calculated (e.g. x business-days as a timer-event definition) ![Camunda Modeller](./readme/timer_propertiespanel.png)

 In both cases a getter method of the domain-aggregate is used to retrieve the value.

+*Hint:* Each [BPMS-specific adapter](../adapters/README.md#engine-adapters) implements this *magic* to redirect attribute references in BPMN expressions to the proper getter of your domain-aggregate.